redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 The Daily Return Profile drives price simulations, which are utilized to calculate the evolution of loan-to-value (LTV) ratios over a specified number of days and simulation runs, under varying market conditions.
 The Rebalance Model is applied on the LTV Simulations, more accurately capturing user behavior.
 The primary objective is modeling how frequently loans are expected to breach the LLTV.

-## Market Simulation Outputs
+## Loan Pair Simulation Outputs

-The **Market Simulation Model** returns aggregated information on **Trigger Events**, or incidents when the LTV surpasses the LLTV.
+The **Simulation Model** returns aggregated information on **Trigger Events**, or incidents when the LTV surpasses the LLTV.
 The outputs are used as inputs for the **Liquidation Simulations**, which analyze the probability of trigger events leading to bad debt.

 The core outputs include the following: